Paper Information

 Integration: It combines optical character recognition (OCR) with specific chemical heuristics (like identifying stereochemistry and abbreviations) into a single usable workflow.

-The paper does not explicitly detail a comparative experimental study with quantitative results (like a table of accuracy percentages) in this text.
-Instead, it references participation in the Image2Structure task at TREC-CHEM 2011.
+The paper details a comparative experimental study with qualitative results based on its participation in the Image2Structure task at TREC-CHEM 2011.
 The “Discussion” section reflects on qualitative performance issues observed during this task, such as handling low resolution, noise, and connected atom labels.

 Release: The authors successfully released Imago under the GPLv3 license, including an API for developers.